 5. Roy's Peak Hiking Trail

 You may have seen a photo getting around on Instagram from the top of Roy's Peak - there's no doubt that the top of the mountain provides one of the best photo ops in NZ.
 Allow around 5 to 6 hours return to reach the summit of Roy Mountain from Lake Wanaka.
 The track begins 6km from the town centre of Lake Wanaka at the Roys Peak Track carpark.
-More info here.
+More info about Roy's Peak Walking Trail.

 6. Explore Lake Wanaka by Bike